julianps/modelmapper-playground/README.md

 # modelmapper-playground

 this is a personal-use repository, where i want to play around with the modelmapper framework.

-## basic mapping performance
+## basic Microbenchmarking (JMH)

-I want to test the performance.
+The project should give a rough idea how long it takes to manually convert versus modelmapper converts the objects.